tejaswini972/MCW-Security-baseline-on-Azure/Hands-on lab/HOL step-by step - Azure security privacy and compliance.md

     k.
 Retry the operation.

-    > **NOTE:** If you are still getting errors (such as Access Denied), ensure that you have selected the correct subscription and Key Vault.
+    > **Note**: If you are still getting errors (such as Access Denied), ensure that you have selected the correct subscription and Key Vault.

     ![Results is highlighted on the left side of the Always Encrypted dialog box, and at right, Performing encryption operations is selected under Summary: Task.
 Performing encryption operations has a green check mark and is listed as Passed under Details.](images/Hands-onlabstep-bystep-Azuresecurityprivacyandcomplianceimages/media/image41.png "View the task results")